Error bounds for gradient density estimation computed from a finite sample set using the method of stationary phase: Introduction

 \subsection{Significance of our current result}

 The benefits of our wave function method for computing the density function of the derivative are multi fold and are stated below: \begin{enumerate} \item One of the foremost advantages of our approach is that it recovers the derivative density function of $S$ \emph{without} explicitly determining its derivative $s$.
 Since the stationary points capture derivative information and map them into the corresponding frequency bins, we can directly work with $S$ circumventing the need to compute its derivative. \item Our method is extremely fast in terms of its computational complexity.
 Given the $N$ sampled values, the discrete Fourier transform of $\exp\left(\frac{iS(x)}{\tau}\right)$ at the apt value of $\tau$ can be computed in $O(N \log N)$ \cite{Cooley65} and the subsequent squaring operation to obtain the power spectrum can be performed in $O(N)$.
-Hence the overall time complexity to obtain the density is only $O(N \log N)$. \item As established subsequently, our wave function method converges point-wise at the rate of $O(1/N)$ to the true density.
-For histograms and the kernel density estimators \cite{Parzen62,Rosenblatt56} the convergence rates are established for the integrated mean squared error (IMSE) expressed as:
+Hence the overall time complexity to obtain the density is only $O(N \log N)$. \item As established subsequently, our wave function method approximates as $O(1/N)$ to the true density.
+For histograms and the kernel density estimators \cite{Parzen62,Rosenblatt56} the approximation errors are established for the integrated mean squared error (IMSE) expressed as: